IntroQG-2017/Exercise-9/README.md

 ## Problem 2: Linear data regression - Detecting changing climate
 For this problem we will again use the NOAA climate data from Exercises 6 and 7 with a slight twist.
 As a reminder, you will be working with a climate data file from the [US National Oceanographic and Atmospheric Administration (NOAA) climate database](https://www.ncdc.noaa.gov/cdo-web/).
-You are welcome to load in the original data file and process it as was done for Exercises 6 and 7, or you can use the seasonal data output file for Exercise 7 as a starting point.
+You are welcome to load in the [original data file](Data/1091402.txt) and process it as was done for Exercises 6 and 7, or you can use the [seasonal data output file](Data/HEL-seasonal-data-1953-2016.csv) for Exercise 7 as a starting point.

-The data file [`816295.csv`](Data/816295.csv) comprises daily temperature measurements (in Fahrenheit) from several stations in the vicinity of the town of Ann Arbor, Michigan in the US from 1 January 1926 to 31 December 2015.
+As a reminder, the [original data file](Data/1091402.txt) has daily mean, minimum, and maximum temperatures for the Helsinki-Vantaa airport weather station from January 1952-October 2017.
+The [seasonal data output file](Data/HEL-seasonal-data-1953-2016.csv) has monthly average temperatures in Fahrenheit and Celsius, as well as monthly temperature anomalies from the same range of dates.
+As always, you should inspect the data files before you start working with them.

 You job in this problem is to modify your code used for Exercises 6 and 7 to do the following:

-1. Perform the calculations of the seasonal average temperatures for summer and winter from 1927-2015, writing out the seasonal average temperature **and** *standard deviation in seasonal temperature* for each year to files titled `winter-avg-temps-stddev.csv` and `summer-avg-temps-stddev.csv`.
+1. Calculate the seasonal average temperatures **and** *standard deviation in seasonal temperature* for summer and winter from 1953-2016.
-2. Calculate the slopes `B` and *y*-intercepts `A` for [linear regression lines](https://github.com/Intro-Quantitative-Geology/Lesson-9-Fitting-data/blob/master/Lesson/least-squares.md) of the both seasonal average temperatures versus time for:
+2. Calculate the slopes `B` and *y*-intercepts `A` for [linear regression lines](https://introqg.github.io/2017/lessons/L9/least-squares.html) of the both seasonal average temperatures versus time for:
   - The entire time covered in the data
   - The last 20 years
 3. Plot the results.